Berklee Launches Global Partners, a Collective of Organizations and Institutions Around the World

 Berklee Global Partnerships

 Academic is the most comprehensive partnership Berklee has with external educational institutions.
 A key component of this category is the credit-transfer agreement between the partner and Berklee.
 Partner institutions also collaborate with Berklee to host clinics and workshops, faculty exchanges, audition and interview events, and more.
-Academic partners include institutions in Argentina, Brazil, Canada, Colombia, Ecuador, Greece, Ireland, Israel, Japan, Malaysia, Mexico, South Korea, Spain, the U.S., and Canada.
+Academic partners include institutions in Argentina, Brazil, Canada, Chile, Colombia, Ecuador, Greece, Ireland, Israel, Japan, Malaysia, Mexico, South Korea, Spain, the U.S., and Canada.

 Network partners comprise academic institutions, agencies, and governmental and nongovernmental organizations that support Berklee’s vision and mission.
 Network partners help to develop and support educational programming, Berklee auditions and interviews, performing arts exchange for faculty and students, alumni engagement, career development initiatives, and more.